d1snin/exkt/README.md

 ### Exkt modules

-Each Exkt has a README describing it.
+Each Exkt module has a README describing it.
 Here is the list of all available modules:

 - [Exkt DTO][exkt_dto]
 - [Exkt for JUnit][exkt_junit]